 That’s why finding something novel and creative to do together can be a huge energy booster.
 Why not even do something playful, such as going to a fair or even to karaoke?

 If you’re in a stagnating relationship where both of you are willing to work on it, try not to be too hard on yourself.
 Moreover, baby steps are motivating because you’re more likely to achieve them.

 It’s important to remember that relationship revitalization is a journey, and setting realistic expectations can make it feel less daunting.

 5. Clarify boundaries

-Could you be feeling stagnant because your partner doesn’t understand how to respect your space?
-Remember to give them a chance to change and explain why you need certain boundaries around your time or physical space.
+Could you feel stagnant because your partner doesn’t understand how to respect your space?
+Remember to allow them to change and explain why you need certain boundaries around your time or physical space.

 6. Go on a date

 It’s easy to get lost in our busy lives.
 That’s why many couples plan a specific night to go out on a date and spend quality time together.
 This can be a great solution for relationship stagnation if you just need to reprioritize your partnership.

 7. Hang out with happy couples